EIN: 81-2305195

 What ways can the public get involved?

-Challenging Racism enthusiastically welcomes volunteers to join us as we design and implement a range of fundraising and outreach activities to support racial equity and anti-racism.
-Our volunteers help plan events, build partnerships, outreach via social media, apply for grants, and design programs for organizations needing our conversations.
+We also welcome volunteers to join us as we design and implement a range of outreach activities to support racial equity and anti-racism.
+Our volunteers help plan events, build partnerships, outreach via social media, apply for grants, raise funds, and design programs for organizations needing our conversations.
 All skills are needed and volunteers can choose to help with discrete activities or lead on racial equity initiatives.
 Interested volunteers can fill out our Volunteer Form on our website or contact us for more information at info@challengingracism.org.

 How are charitable dollars spent?
 Where does my donation go?

-Interest in our racial equity and DEI workshops has never been stronger.
+Interest in our racial equity and DEIBA workshops has never been stronger.
 However, members of our larger community are left out because of tuition costs, which are required to sustain our organization, pay our professionally-trained racial equity facilitators, and fund the highest quality curriculum writing.

 Contributions make our conversations and workshops more available to every member of our community and more affordable to passionate, committed, and diverse participants.
-Your donation enables local leaders and community members from diverse backgrounds to strengthen their facilitation and advocacy skills for racial equity and to go on to teach others and disrupt and dismantle systemic racism in our community.
+Your donation enables local leaders and community members from diverse backgrounds to strengthen their facilitation and advocacy skills for racial equity and to go on to teach others and disrupt and dismantle systemic racism across our community.

-Information provided March 2024
+Information provided March 2025